-I’m a Digital Sociologist based in the Faculty of Education at the University of Cambridge, where I organise activities within the Culture, Politics and Global Justice research cluster and work as an embedded researcher within the Digital Learning Working Group.
+I’m a Lecturer in Education at the University of Manchester, where I contribute to the MA Digital Technologies, Communication and Education at the Institute of Education.
 I direct the Post-Pandemic University project which is an international network comprising an online magazine, podcast hub and conference series.
 I’m the author of Social Media for Academics, published by Sage and now in its second edition.
-My forthcoming books The Public & Their Platforms (with Lambros Fatsis) and Post-Human Futures (with Douglas Porpora) explore the implications of digital platforms and emerging technologies for public scholarship and human personhood respectively.
-I’m currently working on a short book Post-Pandemic Scholarship exploring how Covid-19 is transforming knowledge production, as well as an edited volume Building the Post-Pandemic University (with Hannah Moscovitz, Michele Martini and Susan Robertson) which brings together cutting edge scholarship concerning the changes within the sector driven by the pandemic.
+My recent books The Public & Their Platforms (with Lambros Fatsis) and Post-Human Futures (with Douglas Porpora) explore the implications of digital platforms and emerging technologies for public scholarship and human personhood respectively.
+I’m currently working on an edited volume Building the Post-Pandemic University (with Hannah Moscovitz, Michele Martini and Susan Robertson) which brings together cutting edge scholarship concerning the changes within the sector driven by the pandemic.

 I was The Sociological Review’s first Digital Engagement Fellow where I led the development of their world leading online platform, as well as having been editor of The Sociological Imagination and LSE’s award winning British Politics & Policy blog.
 I’m widely recognised as a world leading expert on the role of social media within higher education, with regular invitations to speak on these issues internationally.
 I’ve also consulted for universities, publishers, journals and learned societies.